francisvalguedes/TrajectoryOrbitPropag/README.md

 # Orbit Propagator for Tracking Earth's Artificial Satellites in LEO

-Satellite orbit propagation and trajectory generation, for optical and radar tracking of space objects (Debris, Rocket Body, Payload) i.e. artificial satellites, especially for low Earth orbit (LEO) objects.
+Satellite orbit propagation and trajectory generation for optical and radar tracking of space objects—including debris, rocket bodies, and payloads—focusing primarily on artificial satellites in low Earth orbit (LEO).

 ### Links and References